JAlcocerT/Docker/README.md

 ifconfig
 ipserver:9000

-#see processes running
+# see processes running
 ps fax

-#List containers:
+# List containers:
 docker ps

-#List all containers, even the stopped:
+# List all containers, even the stopped:
 docker ps -a | head

-#list all images
+# list all images
 docker image ls

-#remove unsed images
+# remove unsed images
 docker image prune -a

-#Test that docker works with this image:
+# Test that docker works with this image:
 docker run hello-world

-#Another image to test:
+# Another image to test:
 docker pull alpine
 docker pull alpine:3.7

-#Run some command inside the cointainer
+# Run some command inside the cointainer
 docker run alpine:3.7 ls -l

-#Interactive terminal of the container (execute it and stops the container) :
+# Interactive terminal of the container (execute it and stops the container) :
 docker run -it alpine:3.7 sh

-#Execute a process inside a container and keep it running if needed :
+# Execute a process inside a container and keep it running if needed :
 docker run -d nginx:1.15.7
 docker run -p 80:80 -d nginx (start nginx web server on port 80)

-#executes a command on a running container
+# executes a command on a running container
 docker exec -it 554kjgIDfgeofm sh

 exit
 docker stop yjbf7i3ID3jkj67
 docker rm yjbf7i3ID3jkj67

-#mount volumes:
+# mount volumes:
 in docker folder:
 docker run -v ~/docker/index.html:/usr/share/nginx/html/index.html:ro -d nginx:1.15.7
                mount this file    into this path with this name, read only  keep it running, image
-#ports:
+# ports:
 expose a port from the container to the host (machine:container) docker run -v ~/docker/index.html:/usr/share/nginx/html/index.html:ro -p 8080:80 -d nginx:1.15.7

-#change the restart policy of an existing container:
+# change the restart policy of an existing container:
 docker update --restart unless-stopped running_container_name

-#change the policy of all the containers running:
+# change the policy of all the containers running:
 docker update --restart unless-stopped $(docker ps -q)

-#create image of a container:
+# c reate image of a container:
 docker commit 4699hf7ID7hfty
 docker image ls | head

-#create a tag for the image:
+# create a tag for the image:
 docker image tag 4699hf7ID7hfty midocker docker image tag 4699hf7ID7hfty midocker:1.0